anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 length_drift_detector = KSDrift(reference, p_val=0.01)
 ```

-Once we have our carefully crafted alerting workflows in place, we can notify stakeholders as issues arise via email, [Slack](https://slack.com/){:target="_blank"}, [PageDuty](https://www.pagerduty.com/){:target="_blank"}, etc. The stakeholders can be of various levels (core engineers, managers, etc.) and they can subscribe to the alerts that are appropriate for them.
+Once we have our carefully crafted alerting workflows in place, we can notify stakeholders as issues arise via email, [Slack](https://slack.com/){:target="_blank"}, [PageDuty](https://www.pagerduty.com/){:target="_blank"}, etc. The stakeholders can be of various levels (core engineers, managers, etc.) and they can subscribe to the alerts that are relevant for them.

 ### Inspect